Cayce Historical Museum Cayce Museum Colonial Village

-The Cayce Historical Museum’s main building is a replica of a frontier trading post built in the area in 1765.
-This post was seized by the British during the Revolution and used as a fort.
-It was called Fort Granby.
+The Cayce Historical Museum's main building is a replica of a frontier trading post built in the area in 1765.
+This post seized by the British during the Revolution was called Fort Granby.
 Later the structure became a family home for the Cayce family, whose name was chosen for the present city of Cayce when it was chartered in 1914.
 The museum building displays artifacts and interprets the historical, social, and cultural heritage of the area that has included the historical communities of Saxe Gotha and Granby and the current community of the City of Cayce.

-The Cayce Historical Museum exhibits include an extensive Native American artifact collection of over 8,000 items, colonial and American Revolutionary War objects, Civil War objects, an exhibit on the locks on the Congaree River, and an exhibit on the famous Doolittle raiders of World War II who trained in the area before their historic mission.
-New exhibits coming in summer and fall of 2019 include an exhibit on the 1964 Cayce Dixie Youth World Series Champions and an exhibit on preserving food before refrigeration in our historic smokehouse structure.
-There is also a 1749 detached kitchen on the museum grounds that is open for special living history events and a railroad caboose and 1938 rail speeder.
+The Cayce Historical Museum has local objects from the prehistoric, colonial, antebellum, Civil War, and the 20th and 21st century periods.
+There are exhibits on Confederate currency and the Battle of Congaree Creek, an exhibit on the locks on the Congaree River, an exhibit on the Columbia Airport and the famous Doolittle raiders of World War II, and an exhibit on the 1964 Cayce Dixie Youth World Series Champions.
+There is also a 1749 detached kitchen on the museum grounds that is open for special living history events, an 1820 smokehouse with information on preserving food, and a railroad caboose and 1938 rail speeder.

 The Native American Exhibit